fetchai/agents-aea/docs/tac-skills-contract.md

 ## Discussion

-The scope of this specific demo is to demonstrate how the agents negotiate autonomously with each other while they pursue their goals by playing a game of TAC.
+The scope of the specific demo is to demonstrate how the agents negotiate autonomously with each other while they pursue their goals by playing a game of TAC.
 Another AEA has the role of the controller and it's responsible for calculating the revenue for each participant and if the transaction messages are valid.
-Transactions are settled with the controller agent rather than against a public ledger.

 ## Communication